-- Once boiling started, add fried fish chunks and cook for 5 minutes by covering the pan with a lid.
+- Once boiling starts, add fried fish chunks and cook for 5 minutes by covering the pan with a lid.

-- Switch off the flame and wait till the Ilish Macher Tok comes into room temperature.
+- Switch off the flame and wait till the Ilish Macher Tok comes to room temperature.

 - You may fridge it or can serve it at room temperature with steamed rice at the end of the meal.